-As a professional photographer, I get that an amateur with a good bit of kit can capture of pretty decent photo.
-I get that you can generate some fabulous photography for your business social media channels using a smartphone.
-And I know that my kids could jump into my studio-space and nail a better than average corporate headshot.
-With the lighting sorted, the model camera-ready and a bit of time to play with, taking a decent photo isn’t rocket science.
+As a professional photographer, I understand that an amateur with a good bit of kit can capture a pretty decent photo.
+And I know that you can generate some fabulous photography for your business social media channels using a smartphone.
+And I know that my kids could jump into my studio-space and nail a better-than-average corporate headshot.
+With the lighting sorted, the model camera-ready, and a bit of time to play with, taking a decent photo isn’t rocket science.

 If you work for a brand or run your own business where events are key, boring event photography isn’t an option.
 Customers will judge you on the way your event looks.
 In fact, Eventbrite has concluded that consumers will work out the value of an event, and whether they want to attend or not, based on the imagery used in the promotion of it.